 - Stand up paddleboarding (SUP): over the years, surfing has become more and more fashionable and popular and as a result, urban spots have been becoming increasingly crowded.
 You typically have to travel further to find uncrowded waves when the conditions are there.
 SUP surfing allows you to surf waves that are harder to reach for regular surfers.
 It also lets you catch a lot more waves with a similar amount of effort.
 The paddle gives you extra leverage letting you perform maneuvers which are harder to pull on a surfboard.
 It’s also a more balanced full-body workout.
 So when the waves are not so good or too crowded for surfing, that’s when I take my SUP out of its bag!

-- Longboarding: my newest boarding passion from the last couple of years.
+- Longboarding: my newest boarding passion from the last 5 years.
 I was never into skateboarding as a kid as I always preferred the liquid element to asphalt.
-I found out, though, that you can really get a feeling similar to surfing on a longboard skateboard, namely when on a good carving and pumping setup.
+I found out, though, that you can really get a feeling similar to surfing on a longboard skateboard, namely when on a good carving and pumping setup (HUGE Loaded Boards fan here).
 Surfskate is one of my hottest longboard discoveries!
 I’ve also explored disciplines like dancing/freestyle, which is amazing and builds up my riding skills like no other; LDP (long distance pushing) which gives me an awesome core and leg workout and is a perfect cross-training style for surfing and snowboarding; land paddling/street SUP, a fantastic land version of SUP; and freeriding which reminds me of riding down a big wave.